The complete guide to Germany’s scenic timber-frame road

 Salzwedel

-I had to mention Salzwedel on the list, but not because I would recommend going; quite the opposite.
+I have to mention Salzwedel on this list, but not because I recommend going—quite the opposite, actually.

-The town has beautiful buildings and an interesting history, but the tourist infrastructure doesn’t make it easy for non-Germans to stay overnight.
-Not to mention that the European economic crisis has taken a toll on the town, which, unfortunately, means that a lot of businesses have shut down.
-I feel bad saying this because I know how important tourism can be for recovering economies but Salzwedel sort of felt like a ghost town.
-I barely saw anyone in the streets!
+While the town possesses beautiful historic buildings and an undeniable depth of history, the local tourist infrastructure doesn’t make it particularly easy for foreign, non-German-speaking travelers to stay overnight.
+Economic shifts have clearly taken a toll on the town, and unfortunately, a lot of local businesses have shut down.
+I feel terrible saying this because I know how crucial tourism is for local economies, but Salzwedel honestly felt a bit like a ghost town during my visit.
+I barely saw a soul in the streets.
+If I had to do this road trip all over again, I would skip it entirely.

 Nienburg